Sakthi-Developer/Social-Media-API---FastAPI/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+-----NONE-----

 ## Contact

-If you have questions or need further assistance, feel free to contact us at your-email@example.com.
+If you have questions or need further assistance, feel free to contact us at sakthir.developer@gmail.com.

 ## Acknowledgments